ibodx/ddns.hu/README.md

 DDNS App

-This is a dynamic DNS (DDNS) app that allows users to update their IP address and domain name in a MongoDB database.
-The app uses Flask for web development and Authomatic for authentication.
+This is a dynamic DNS (DDNS) app that allows users to associate a dynamic IP address (which changes frequently) with a static hostname.
+This enables you to access devices or services on your home network, such as a web server or a remote desktop, using a memorable hostname (e.g., myserver.duckdns.org) instead of having to remember a string of numbers (i.e., the IP address).
+For storing data I was using MongoDB Atlas database (Cloud version).
+The app uses Flask for web development and Authomatic for Oauth 2.0 authentication.
 The app also includes a RESTful API, which enables users to update existing DNS records.

 Getting Started
 To run the app, follow these steps: